dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 connect to Dgraph servers via HTTP, when TLS is enabled servers begin to expect HTTPS requests only.

-If you haven't already created the CA certificate and the node certificate for alpha servers from the earlier instructions (see [Dgraph Certificata Management Tool](#dgraph-certificate-management-tool)), the first step would be to generate these certificates, it can be done by the following command:
+If you haven't already created the CA certificate and the node certificate for alpha servers from the earlier instructions (see [Dgraph Certificate Management Tool](#dgraph-certificate-management-tool)), the first step would be to generate these certificates, it can be done by the following command:
 ```sh
 # Create rootCA and node certificates/keys
 $ dgraph cert -n localhost